dragokas/hijackthis/README.md

 ## Overview

-HiJackThis Fork is a free utility for Microsoft Windows that generates a report of non-standard parameters of registry and file system for selectively removal of items related to the activities of malware and security risks.
+HiJackThis Fork is a free utility for Microsoft Windows that generates a report of non-standard parameters of registry and file system for selectively removal of items related to the activities of malware, adware and security risks.

 HJT primarily rely on hijacking methods rather than a database, that's why it makes no separation between safe and unsafe items, giving you the ability to selectively remove items from your machine.

-Also HiJackThis comes with several tools useful in manually removing malware from a computer:
- * StartupList 2
- * Process Manager
- * Uninstall manager
- * Hosts file manager
- * Alternative Data Spy
- * Delete file / service staff
- * Digital Signature Checker
- * Registry key unlocker

 ## Features